mdn/content/files/en-us/web/html/attributes/rel/index.md

 - `stylesheet`

   - : Valid for the {{htmlelement('link')}} element, it imports an external resource to be used as a stylesheet.
-The [`type`](/en-US/docs/Web/HTML/Element/link#type) attribute is not needed as it's a `text/css` stylesheet, as that is the default value.
+The [`type`](/en-US/docs/Web/HTML/Element/link#type) attribute is not needed if it's a `text/css` stylesheet, as that is the default value.
 If it's not a stylesheet of type `text/css` it is best to declare the type.

     While this attribute defines the link as being a stylesheet, the interaction with other attributes and other key terms within the rel value impact whether the stylesheet is downloaded and/or used.